 If this sounds like you, perhaps you are a candidate for a gap year.
-Typically taken anytime between graduation from high school and junior year of college, a gap year is defined by the American Gap Association as “A structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers.
+Typically taken any time between graduation from high school and junior year of college, a gap year is defined by the American Gap Association as “A structured period of time when students take a break from formal education to increase self-awareness, learn from different cultures, and experiment with possible careers.
 Typically these are achieved by a combination of traveling, volunteering, interning, or working.”

-Long the standard in Europe, gap years are becoming more popular in the US, backed by emerging data showing that taking a year off might actually increase a student’s chances of success in college.
+Long the standard in Europe, gap years are becoming more popular in the US, backed by data showing that taking a year off might actually increase a student’s chances of success in college.

 It’s important to understand that a gap year is NOT a break spent sleeping and surfing the net.
 Rather, it is a break from school-based education, spent doing something else worthwhile.
 Many students use the time to travel or volunteer abroad.
 Others use the time to work, earning valuable job experience and of course, money.
 The most important thing is that the time is spent doing something productive.

 USA Gap Year Fairs holds informative events through the United States.
-Attending one is a great way to learn about various gap year opportunities.

 A note about cost – if you are already concerned about paying for college, you’ll want to steer clear of the most expensive gap year programs.
 But a gap year does not have to cost a lot!
 There are many US based programs that cost very little.
 Or even better, you can use the time to make money, ideally by working in a field of interest to you.
 One popular option is the half-half approach: spend the first half of your gap year working and saving money which can then be used to pay for travel or an organized program in the second half.